What the GOP memo says (and doesn't say)

 Specifically, it takes aim at the FBI's use of information from a former British spy, Christopher Steele, who compiled a collection of memos containing several allegations of ties between Trump, his associates and Russia.

-The memo says the FBI and the Justice Department didn't tell the FISA court enough about Steele's role in an opposition research effort funded by Democrat Hillary Clinton through a Washington law firm.
+The memo says the FBI and the Justice Department didn't tell the FISA court enough about Steele's role in an opposition research effort.
+The research was funded by Democrat Hillary Clinton through a Washington law firm.

+The document also takes aim at several senior FBI and Justice Department officials.
+Among them is former Associate Deputy Attorney General Bruce Ohr, who it says knew of Steele's anti-Trump leanings and whose wife worked at the firm behind the opposition research effort.

 ———